capsseminar/Fall-2019/README.md

 :blue_book: **Lecture 3 - Supervised Learning II and Unsupervised Learning**

-* *Guiding question*: Based on our findings, what can we and can’t we learn from unsupervised learning?
+* *Guiding questions*: Based on our findings, what can we and can’t we learn from unsupervised learning?
 How can we connect supervised and unsupervised machine learning to optimize our own understanding of policy or strategy issues?
 Looking ahead to our next section: how does machine learning compare to human learning?

 * *Topics covered*: Learning about data, principle component analysis (PCA), K-means clustering, ensemble methods, differences between human and machine learning